 - 1. Create a Material node and connect it to the recipe downstream of the target material. - 2.
-Select the Material node and press Alt+E.

-- 3. Set the action dropdown to override materials. - 4.
+Select the Material node and press Alt+E. - The Material node becomes editable within the Parameters tab. - 3.
+Set the action dropdown to override materials. - 4.
 Assign the scene graph locations of the geometry locations to the CEL parameter (located in the overrides parameter grouping).
-See Assigning Locations to a CEL Parameter for more on using CEL parameter fields. - In the Scene Graph tab, select the material location of the material assigned at the geometry location (or select Scene Graph on the materialAssign attribute of the geometry location). - 6.
-Middle-click and drag from the attribute to override to the Drop Attributes Here hotspot at the top of the attrs parameter grouping.
+See Assigning Locations to a CEL Parameter for more on using CEL parameter fields. - 5.
+In the Scene Graph tab, select the material location of the material assigned at the geometry location (or select > Select In Scene graph on the materialAssign attribute of the geometry location).

+6. Middle-click and drag from the attribute to override to the Drop Attributes Here hotspot at the top of the attrs parameter grouping.